 Board meeting participants had the opportunity to hear directly from Minister of Advanced Education and Skills Development, Hon.
 Deb Matthews, about the issues and goals she intends to focus on.
 In her remarks to the OCUFA Board, the Minister highlighted the need to manage the impacts of declining enrolment and ensuring that every qualified student has access to a high quality postsecondary educational experience.
 Drawing on the report of the Highly Skilled Workforce Panel, the Minister underscored the importance of ensuring that students are well prepared for the workforce when they graduate and offered insight into progress on changes to OSAP that would lower financial barriers to student participation in postsecondary education.

 The Board voted unanimously in support of a motion to revise the mandate of the Status of Women Committee to expand the scope of the committee’s focus to include, in addition to issues of concern to women academics, equity issues more broadly.
-The new Status of Women and Equity Committee will be structured using the same model as OCUFA’s other standing committees and will include representatives from each OCUFA member association.
+The new Equity and Social Justice Committee will be structured using the same model as OCUFA’s other standing committees and will include representatives from each OCUFA member association.